 Developments in blockchain technology have begun to be stretched past keeping records and cryptocurrency.
 Today there are a couple companies using blockchain to create innovative cybersecurity solutions that aim to drastically reduce a company’s exposure to cybercrime.
-No matter what vertical you work in, blockchain-integrated solutions have begun to pop up.
 Building new solutions with blockchain is incredibly popular nowadays, but is it just a buzzword used for its role in marketing, or is it making a discernible difference in these solutions?
 Symmetric IT Group thought we would break it down and get to the bottom of the potential blockchain shield.

 To my surprise, one investigation found that some blockchain and cryptocurrency constructs has over 40 different vulnerabilities.
 Here are a couple:

 Many of blockchain’s vulnerabilities with cybercrime have more to do with the nature of the platform as well.
 One such vulnerability is known as a 51% vulnerability and is associated with mining cryptocurrencies.
 Let’s assume you are a cryptocurrency miner and you accumulate hashing power that exceeds more than half of what the blockchain contains, you could leverage a 51% attack to manipulate the blockchain to your own advantage.
 Less expensive coins, however, are, and can be lucrative targets for hackers.
 In 2018, 51% attacks were leveraged against new cryptocurrencies, netting the attackers the equivalent to approximately $20 million.